Why is Net Working Capital Important in M&A?

 “At closing time, any difference between the targeted NWC and the actual NWC could result in a dollar-for-dollar adjustment to the purchase price.
 As a seller, it directly impacts your proceeds from the sale.”

-In other words, buyers don’t want to write one check for the acquisition itself, and then immediately have to write another check to keep the business afloat.
+In other words, buyers don’t want to write one check for the acquisition itself and immediately have to write another check to keep the business afloat.

 If your business is affected by seasonal highs and lows in revenue and/or expenses, analyzing a longer time period might present a more accurate average.
 Alternatively, examining a shorter timeframe may be more appropriate if your business trajectory has changed dramatically (such as experiencing rapid growth) in the months leading up to the deal closing.
 Identifying trends on an account-by-account basis is a crucial component of understanding the net working capital profile of a business.